vkuzo/quant_cast_bench/quant_cast_bench/quant_cast_gold/README.md

    grid-level swap of tile positions.
 The grid-level swap of tile positions must be handled by a backend that consumes a tile invariant `f`, and it requires extra information (for example, `OutputKinds.GRID_SWAP`, or a more general version of it).

-3. performant kernels to quantize `input.t()` are not currently at SOL performance in triton due to limitations of triton itself (TODO link to details).
-We need a lower level DSL (for example, cuteDSL) to reach near-SOL.

 ### quantization block size